rattanoutdoorfurniture/rattan-outdoor-furniture/README.md

 - Abstract Product_View_Options_Type_Select logic from the Magento core.
 This should extend the core, which I could not get to work today.

+- Give checkout modal a parent per process, so it only blocks out shipping when loading shipping, and only blocks payments when loading payments, and the cart review when loading the cart review.
+Having the whole page in accessible is really annoying.
 - Handle global messages.
 Standardize?
 - Setup email sending from scripts on the server (for password reset, account confirm, and a whole bunch of other stuff).
 - Fix issue where the forms (login and register) try to validate inputs on non-submit buttons. like back and continue on login/register.